AN-2001/Irit2Powerpoint/README.md

 Installation can proceed manually, but for comfort we provide the following two scripts:

-Install.bat:
+**Install.bat**:
-Once compiled, the plugin may be installed my running the "install.bat" script with admin privelages. the script registers the DLL and create a Windows Registry entry for the plugin so that powerpoint can load it. the script can take arguments, either "Debug" or "Release" (case sensitive), this determines which version of the plugin gets installed.
+Once compiled, the plugin may be installed by running the "install.bat" script with admin privelages. the script registers the DLL and create a Windows Registry entry for the plugin so that powerpoint can load it. the script can take arguments, either "Debug" or "Release" (case sensitive), this determines which version of the plugin gets installed.

 uninstall.bat:
 to uninstall the plugin simply run uninstall.bat with either "Release" or "Debug", this will deregister the DLL and remove the Windows Registry entry for the plugin.

 # AFTER COMPILATION
 navigate to the docs directory, it provides documentation on how to use the plugin.
 An example powerpoint presentation that demonstrates the plugin is also provided.